-Note: You should support your answer, where applicable, using relevant information from the scenario.3
+Note: You should support your answer, where applicable, using relevant information from the scenario.

 The question is looking for brief technical health and safety points such as sick pay, investigation costs and fines.
 However, the scenario may reveal examples of these theoretical points, such as the employer received an unlimited fine.
 Identifying this would merit an extra mark.
 The question includes a specific note directing you to include evidence from the scenario.
-The note may take various forms; this is just an example of one form it can take.
+The note may take various forms (see section 6.3 for further information).